Is Metrc coming to your cannabis market?

 This way businesses can stay ahead of the curve once Metrc is required for day-to-day operations.

 Cultivera offered this PME in California in 2018 & ‘19, and successfully transitioned many operators onto Metrc.
-This year, we are onboarding our Oklahoma clients into the PME to introduce them to Metrc workflows well in advance of Metrc implementation in the state.
+This environment allows us to introduce Cultivera users to Metrc workflows well in advance of implementation in the state.

 This Pre-Metrc system will convert to their actual Metrc-enabled environment once Metrc goes live, which will allow our clients to acclimate themselves to impending changes, saving them money on process changes and training.